-- Optional: a nomination letter from the writing supervisor or course instructor.
+Optional: a nomination letter from the writing supervisor or course instructor.

-The application deadline is Friday, April 12, 2019, so please submit your work for consideration for this award by noon on April 12, 2019.
+The application deadline is Friday, April 24, 2020, so please submit your work for consideration for this award by noon on April 24, 2020.
 Submissions should be sent as e-mail attachments to Kerrie Bindi at firstname.lastname@example.org.
 All submissions must include the application form and both a Word version and PDF version of your paper.

 Herman Wildman, 1912-2002, was born in New York City, attended City College of New York, and graduated from St. John’s University School of Law.
 He was honorably discharged from the U.S. Army after serving in World War II with the 88th Infantry “Blue-Devil” Division.
 As a member of the New York bar, he practiced with the law offices of George J. Mintzer, which included associates Thomas J. Todarelli and Hubert T. Delaney.
 He became a member of the California bar in 1953, where he continued his work as a general practitioner in solo practice in Los Angeles.
 He was married for 55 years to Edith Wildman, and they always took great pleasure in their children and grandchildren.